BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 They should all return the Elastic IP (the value of `EC2_INSTANCE_IP`).
 If any do not, wait for propagation or fix DNS before proceeding.

-### 3. Issue Certificates (Orchestrator)
+### 3. Issue Certificates (Deployment Runner)

-With DNS pointed to the Elastic IP and your ACME email set, run the deploy orchestrator (containers-only is fine):
+With DNS pointed to the Elastic IP and your ACME email set, run the deployment runner (containers-only is fine):

 ```bash
 deploy/scripts/deployment-orchestrator.sh --profiles prod --no-build --secrets-omit-env all